SUSE/skuba/docs/man/skuba-node-join.1.md

   IP or FQDN of the bastion to connect to the other nodes using SSH

 **--bastion-user**
-  User identity used to connect to the bastion using SSH (default to target user)
+  User identity used to connect to the bastion using SSH (defaults to target user)

 **--bastion-port**
   Port to connect to the bastion using SSH (default 22)